sayedmahmoud266/quran-ayah-lookup/docs/index.md

 # Documentation

-Welcome to the Quran Ayah Lookup documentation.
+Welcome to the Quran Ayah Lookup documentation - a high-performance Python package with **O(1) verse access**.

 ## Table of Contents